-Join Bob McGannon for an in-depth discussion in this video Prioritizing budget vs. scope elements, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video Prioritizing budget vs. scope elements, part of Project Management Foundations: Budgets.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.